This post may contain affiliate links. Please see my disclosure policy for details.

 Although there isn’t much information about Robin Hood at the centre anymore, there are some statues of him dotted about and some Robin Hood activities.

-A few minutes walk from Sherwood Forest will take you to the charming village of Edwinstowe.
+A five-minute walk from Sherwood Forest will take you to the charming village of Edwinstowe.

 Nicknamed Robin Hood’s Village, it has a huge connection with the outlaw.
 According to legend, Robin Hood and Maid Marian were married at St Marys Church.